 Choosing your build

 When you first open up the game, you come across your first important choice in the game: the class you want to play.
-Each class comes with their own unique attributes and stats, as well as a base weapon and armor.
+Each class comes with its own unique attributes and stats, as well as a base weapon and armor.

 Starting Classes in Elden Ring

 - Confessor - Less faith and mind than the Prophet, but has more points in strength and dexterity